 Class Dynamic: The success of this course depends on your daily preparation and active participation.
-In class, whether remote or in person, you will be asked to discuss the assigned readings and viewings with your peers.
-In order to facilitate the discussion, I will usually require you to complete short homework assignments designed to test your knowledge or give you informal practice with writing, be it critical, argumentative, or reflective.
+In class, you will be asked to discuss the assigned readings and viewings with your peers.
+My role as the professor is to facilitate conversation, promote constructive learning, and foster understanding of the assigned material.
+In order to facilitate the discussion, I will require you to complete short homework assignments designed to measure your understanding and to encourage you to cultivate your writing in Spanish.
+Daily writing is an important part of your learning process.
+The more you write in the target language, the stronger your language skills become.
 You can expect to find a relaxed atmosphere in the classroom, and the general understanding will be that each person bears equal responsibility for bringing forth a substantive and lively discussion.
 To that end, it is strongly recommended that you do the homework assignments conscientiously and that you think carefully about what you wish to say about the assigned readings or viewings before coming to class.
-Note: Having little or nothing to say during class is the best way to lose points.
+Note 1: Having little or nothing to say during class is the best way to lose points.
 Conversely, you can do much to ensure your overall success by coming to class well prepared and willing to discuss, listen, and debate openly and respectfully.
+Note 2: Eating and chewing gum are not permitted during class because of their potential to interfere with planned communicative activities.
+Doing so will result in a reduction of class participation points.
+Drinking a beverage, however, is fine.